A Caveat and Affiliates

 Note however, that most of the scent hounds, including the beagle, make great pets when properly trained.

 Its sass and constant yapping make it one of the most stubborn dog breeds from Mexico.
 It is very selective when it comes to companionship and thus usually only prefers to go with its owner.
-Because of its excitable nature, it gets stimulated with so many things.
+Because of its excitable nature, it gets stimulated by so many things.
 So it may be challenging to get its attention and for it to follow commands right away.
-With its size and attitude, it’s included as the most stubborn small dog breeds.
+With its size and attitude, it’s included as the most stubborn small dog breed.

 It can be a jealous type of canine because of its attachment to its owner.
 You can make it behave better by ignoring its negative traits.
 Also, giving it attention and praising its good deeds can help with its discipline.
 It will be able to identify what you like and disapprove of.
 To please you, a chihuahua will focus on doing what you prefer.
 It’s a jealous dog that wants your attention so it will do what it can to get you to concentrate on it.